 Asparagus and other spring greens make a fantastic risotto.
 Freekeh is made from cracked, roasted green wheat.
 It works well for risotto as the grains keep their bite when cooked.
-We’re big fans of risotto, so we’ve put together our best risotto recipes here.
+We’ve put together our best risotto recipes here.

 Asparagus is generally in season and plentiful in spring and what better way to use them than in this soft-baked frittata with ricotta and parmesan.
 An ideal dish for breakfast or brunch.
 Here are our other brunch recipes to create a show-stopping spread.

 Our asparagus, saffron and almond pilaf is a lovely spring dish and a great alternative way to use asparagus.
-It is officially in season on 24 April, but might be in the shops a bit earlier depending on the weather.
+It is officially in season between April and June, but might be in the shops longer.

 An easy way to make a speedy lasagne.
 Made with open layers this is a clever way to cut down on unnecessary calories.
 By not baking there’s no need for the béchamel sauce and as it’s a fish filling, it doesn’t need cheese.
 Serve with more asparagus or salad on the side for this quick midweek meal for two.